Giving options designed to meet your needs and goals

 Staff Benevolence Fund

-This fund assists Genacross Lutheran Services staff and immediate family members to cover some of the immediate financial needs associated with emergencies such as loss from sudden unexpected catastrophic events including fire, flood or other natural disaster, or the accidental or sudden death of an immediate loved one.
+This fund assists Genacross Lutheran Services staff and immediate family members to cover some of the unexpected financial needs associated with emergencies such as loss from sudden catastrophic events including fire, flood or other natural disaster, or the accidental or sudden death of an immediate family member.

 Donors may choose to designate that their gift be added to a special purpose endowment fund.
 Currently, the following endowment funds are available for donor-designated contributions: